• Skip to primary navigation

 With its tropical warm waters and some of the most amazing coral reefs in Florida, Key West is prime for snorkeling, sailing, parasailing, and other ocean adventures.
 Teens love being active, and this is an ideal option for the whole family.

-There are several tour companies that offer watersport excursions in Key West.
+Several tour companies offer watersport excursions in Key West.
 We did a combo sailing and snorkeling tour with Sebago Watersports.
 If you prefer more action, you can request their Power Adventure excursion, with snorkeling, jet skiing, parasailing, kayaking, and paddle boarding.
 Fury Water Adventures also offers an All Day Water Adventure trip, which includes many of those same activities, plus time to play on an inflatable amusement park on the water.
 Both tours provide food and drinks, including complimentary beer and wine for the grown-ups!

 3. Discover Haunts on a Key West Ghost Tour